trovit/reffects/docs/reffects/built-in-effects.md

 );
 ```

-The `"updateTodosSucceeded"` event handler shown below is a very interesting case because when the condition in the `if` evaluates to `false`, it returns an effect that describes the dispatch of itself after `retryTimeInMilliSeconds` milliseconds.
-This will produce a recursion:
+The `"updateTodosSucceeded"` event handler shown below is a very interesting case because when the condition in the `if` evaluates to `true`, it returns an effect that describes the dispatch of itself after `retryTimeInMilliSeconds` milliseconds.
+This will produce a recursion until the condition in the `if` evaluates to `false`:

 ```js
 const retryTimeInMilliSeconds = 200;